Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Machine Learning Methods

 \subsection{Neural Network}

-We used PyTorch version 1.12.1 to implement a neural network (NN) model using a two hidden layer architecture described in Fig.~\ref{fig:nn_arch}.
-By using a smaller number of nodes in the second layer this approach is intended to model the main trends in the data.
-With 64 nodes in the first hidden layer and 16 nodes in the second hidden layer there are 1347 weights (including bias weights) in the network.
-We used a ``leaky" ReLU activation function between fully connected nodes.
+We used PyTorch \citep{NEURIPS2019_bdbca288} version 1.12.1 to implement a neural network (NN) model using a three hidden layer architecture described in Fig.~\ref{fig:nn_arch} with 64 neurons per layer.
+Appendix~\ref{ap:hidden} describes results that justify our choice of using three hidden layers.
+We used a ``leaky'' ReLU activation function between fully connected nodes and trained in a batch size of 256.

-We train the neural network using the ``Adam" scheme for backpropagation as described in \citet{kingma2017adam}.
-We use an initial learning rate of 0.001 which the Adam scheme can increase or decrease as the model improves.
-For comparing with the other two ML models, we show NN model predictions after 35 epochs of training.
+We train the neural network using the ``Adam" scheme for back-propagation as described in \citet{kingma2017adam}.
+We use an initial learning rate of 0.001, which the Adam scheme can increase or decrease as the model improves.
+20 percent of the training set is used as a validation set, so that training can automatically stop when the validation loss stops decreasing.